LaibahAshfaq/Water-Well-Classification/README.md

 ## Recommendations

-Some recommendations for next step include looking at the most important features and prioritizing them in the model.
-The quantity of water was the feature of most importance and so it should look at how it effects functionality and if it leads to a well becoming more dysfunctional or functional.
-Water quality should also be used to test if the water is drinkable or not, maybe creating a new feature to see if there's a correlation between drinkability and functionality of a well.
+Some recommendations for next step include looking at the most important features and prioritizing them.
+1 .
+The quantity of water was the feature of most importance and so we should look at how it affects functionality and if it leads to a well becoming more dysfunctional or functional.
+2. Water quality should also be used to test if the water is drinkable or not.
+More quantitative data on the water quality such as salt and fluoride content can help us determine how drinkable certain water wells and their sources are.
+3. Having water wells close to nearby villages and having more data on how spread out these wells are from them to analyze how accessible these wells are.
+The nearer a well is, the better life outcomes for the people, specifically women who are disproportionately affected by distant wells because they are the main group collecting water for their families.